Report updated Mar 26, 2026

 Key Takeaways

-Divvy is a upsetting maps & navigation app that is free with in-app purchases.
-With a 4.2/5 rating from 2.6K reviews, it upsets most users from users.
+Divvy is a struggling maps & navigation app that is free with in-app purchases.
+With a 4.2/5 rating from 2.6K reviews, it struggles with user retention.
 Users particularly appreciate convenience and utility, though billing and financial transparency remains a common concern.

 Independent intel to help builders create better apps.